Foto: Hannah Nguyen

 • Self-awareness and external impact by developing abilities to give and receive feedback effectively

-The course includes an excursion to a cultural or public institution.
+The course includes an excursion to the "Bayerischer Rundfunk (BR)", the regional public broadcaster in Bavaria.

 Course is designed for: bachelor’s students in their third year, master’s students and graduates from different fields of study